UnniAmbady/Hypersonic_EDA/README.md

 - Extremely wide datasets (thousands of columns) will generate large notebooks—use `--max-cat/--max-num` to cap feature counts.
 - The default string cleaning is intentionally simple; adapt it in the notebook if your domain needs different rules.
 - Plots are basic on purpose—tune them to your style post-generation.
+- Do not use quotes in Target names
+- It does primitive typographic corrctions only in catagorical Text.

 ---